hashicorp/serf/website/source/intro/getting-started/agent.html.markdown

 After interrupting the agent, you should see it leave the cluster gracefully and shut down.

-By gracefully leaving, Serf would notify other cluster members that the node _left_.
+By gracefully leaving, Serf notifies other cluster members that the node _left_.
 If you had forcibly killed the agent process, other members of the cluster would have detected that the node _failed_.
 This can be a crucial difference depending on what your use case of Serf is.
+Serf will automatically try to reconnect to _failed_ nodes, which allows it to recover from certain network conditions, while _left_ nodes are no longer contacted.